RoySegall/django-tivol/README.md

-We'll cover up later on how to develop features in your project with a DOD(Data Oriented Development) approach but first, let's see how to integrated you Django project with Tivol.
+We'll cover up later on how to develop features in your project with a DOD(Data Oriented Development) approach but first, let's see how to integrated you Django project with `Tivol`.

 ## Setup
 First, we need to register the map.
 We can do this by adding it to the